zzyzxlab/tao.js/packages/docs/src/content/client-react/README.md

 import Form from './Form';
 import ErrorMessage from './ErrorMessage';

-TAO.addInlineHandler(
+// chain entering a Space with showing the View TAO.addInlineHandler(
   { t: 'Space', a: 'Enter', o: 'Portal' },
   (tao, { Space }) => {